-Pittsburgh presents the profile of a bustling metropolis, but in a size and scale that's easy to grasp and maneuver.
+Pittsburgh presents the profile of a bustling metropolis, but in a size and scale, that's easy to grasp and maneuver.
 It is not exactly an urban planner's dream city, however.
-The hilly terrain, multitude of rivers, bridges and tunnels, and winding suburban roads preclude any pretense of the traditional city grid.
+The hilly terrain, multitude of rivers, bridges, and tunnels, and winding suburban roads preclude any pretense of the traditional city grid.
 We just don't have city "blocks" here.
-Downtown Pittsburgh is even laid out in a triangle shape, as it sits right at the point where the Allegheny and Monongahela rivers meet to form the Ohio.
+Downtown Pittsburgh is even laid out in a triangle shape, as it sits right at the point where the Allegheny and Monongahela rivers meet to form the Ohio river.

 Geography of Pittsburgh

 An easy way to orient yourself is to divide Pittsburgh into four sections: the North and South Sides and the East and West Ends, with downtown positioned conveniently right in the center of it all.

 Both the North Side and South Side are divided further into the "flats," the areas which begin flat along the rivers across from downtown, and the "slopes," the neighborhoods which quickly sprawl up the hills which cocoon downtown Pittsburgh on the north and south.